DanielDayan-Tera/Lab4DigitalSystemsGroup32/README.md

 Because sum of products is adding up (OR) all the products (AND) of the variables, and product of sums is getting a product (AND) of the sum (OR) of all variables to get the equation you want.

 ### Open the test.v file – how are we able to check that the signals match using XOR?
 XOR returns zero when both of its inputs match and returns one when they don't match.
-We can use this to check that the signals match by using XOR on the outputs of the signals and seeing if the result equals 0.
+We can use this to check that the signals match by using XOR on the outputs of two of the signals and seeing if the result equals 0.
+Then, we can use XOR again on the outputs of the third signal and one of the previous signals.
+If both XOR functions equal 0, then the signals match.

-We can use an XOR as if its inputs match the output will be 0 and if they dont it has an output meaning you can check each term using one one input from the output of another equation and if they dont equal it will set out a signal if they do nothing happens and it passes.